Quantizations of conical symplectic resolutions I: local and global structure: Quantizations

 \subsection{$\bS$-structures}

-Suppose that $\bS$ acts compatibly on $\fX$ and $S$, and that $s^*\omega_\fX = s^n\omega_\fX$ for some positive integer $n$.
-In this section we define the notion of an $\bS$-equivariant quantization of $\fX/S$, and we consider the question of which quantizations carry $\bS$-structures.
+From this point forward, we will assume that $\fX$ and $S$ carry compatible actions of $\bS$ such that: \begin{itemize} \item The function algebra $\C[\fX]$ has no elements of negative $\bS$-weight. \item The symplectic form satisfies $s^*\omega_\fX = s^n\omega_\fX$ for some positive integer $n$.
+Equivalently, the induced Poisson bracket $\{-,-\}$ on $\fS_{\fX}$ is homogeneous of weight $-n$. \item We have $H^1(\fX;\fS_\fX)^{\bS}\cong H^2(\fX;\fS_\fX)^{\bS}=0$. \end{itemize} In this section we define the notion of an $\bS$-structure on a quantization of $\fX/S$, and we consider the question of which quantizations carry $\bS$-structures.

 Let $a\colon\bS\times\fX \to\fX$ be the action map, let $p\colon\bS\times\fX \to\fX$ be the projection onto $\fX$, and let $e\colon \bS\times \fX\to \bS$ be the projection onto $\bS$.
 If $\cQ$ is a quantization of $(\fX, \omega_\fX)$, then the naive pullback $a^*\cQ:=a^{-1}\cQ\otimes_{\C[[h]]}e^{-1}\fS_{\bS}[[h]]$ is a quantization of $\fX\times\bS$ over $\bS$ with the relative symplectic form $a^*\omega_\fX=z^np^*\omega_\fX$, where $z$ is the coordinate function on $\bS$.
 Since forms are contravariant and bivectors covariant, the corresponding Poisson brackets are related by $\{-,-\}_a=z^{-n}\{-,-\}_p$.
 As long as the Poisson bracket on $\fX$ is nontrivial, the sheaves $a^*\cQ$ and $p^*\cQ$ are quantizations of different Poisson brackets on $\fX\times\bS$, thus they are never isomorphic.